konjgyamtso/Phython-Calc/README.md

 # Calculator (Python/Java)

-This is a simple calculator program written in Python And Java.
+This is a simple calculator program written in Python and Java.

 Features:
 - Addition